|Nutritional Guidelines (per serving)|

-Lasagna meets calzone, meets stromboli in this Italian-American mash-up.
-Layers of mozzarella, cooked lasagna noodles, marinara sauce, and ricotta come together to form the center of a French bread loaf.
-Go gourmet by making your own bread dough, buying homemade lasagna noodles, and using fresh buffalo mozzarella.
-Or go the easy route and buy a pre-made French bread dough and a jar of marinara sauce.
-Add garlic, butter, and herbs for a crispy golden-brown outside and an oozing middle.
-Serve this bread as an appetizer at your next holiday party or make it a main dish on a weekend when you're family's craving a comfort-food fix.
+Lasagna meets calzone meets stromboli in this Italian-American mash-up.
+Layers of mozzarella, lasagna noodles, marinara sauce, and ricotta come together to form the center of a French bread loaf.
+Go gourmet by making your own bread dough, buying fresh lasagna noodles, and using fresh buffalo mozzarella.
+Choosing fresh ingredients and baking bread from scratch creates a restaurant-quality dish.
+But if you don't have time to make homemade bread, the recipe variation uses store-bought French bread mix instead.
+Then, add garlic, butter, and herbs for a crispy golden-brown outside and an oozing middle.
+Serve this bread as an appetizer at your next holiday party or make it a main dish on a weekend when your family's craving a comfort-food fix.

 - 2 cups warm water